IbrahimShamma99/moving-average-arima/README.md

+# Moving Average Pt2
-# ARIMA.
+## ARIMA.
 Time-series forecasting in browsers and Node.js

 ### Emscripten port of the native C package [ctsa](https://github.com/rafat/ctsa) for time series analysis and forecasting